buraksezer/olric/README.md

     * [encoding/json](https://golang.org/pkg/encoding/json/),
     * [vmihailenco/msgpack](https://github.com/vmihailenco/msgpack).

 Olric distributes data among partitions.
-Every partition is owned by a cluster member and may have one or more backups for redundancy.
+Every partition is being owned by a cluster member and may have one or more backups for redundancy.
 When you read or write a DMap entry, you transparently talk to the partition owner.
 Each request hits the most up-to-date version of a particular data entry in a stable cluster.